-Just be careful if you respond to one of the tv or radio ads.
-Unscrupulous tax resolution companies have been known to promise a sweet settlement to people and businesses who have no chance of qualifying.
-If they promise you a settlement, but don’t inquire about your income, expenses, and assets, hang up the phone!
+Just be careful if you respond to one of the tv or radio ads touting “call now to settle your IRS tax debt for pennies on the dollar!”
+Unscrupulous advertisers have been known to promise a sweet settlement to people and businesses who have no chance of qualifying.
+If they promise you a settlement, but do not inquire about your income, expenses, and assets, hang up the phone!
 If they ask about these things, but it still sounds too good to be true, call us or a reputable tax resolution professional for a second opinion.

 The Morals Of These Tax Resolution Success Stories

 There are several important things to take away from these stories.
-First, if you owe a sizable amount of money in unpaid taxes—say $10,000 or more—don’t just assume you have to pay it all back.
-You very well may be a good candidate for a tax settlement; maybe even a candidate for a pennies-on-the-dollar settlement.
-Consult with one of our experienced tax resolution services professional and contact Fortress to see if you might qualify.
+First, if you owe a sizable amount of money in unpaid taxes—say $10,000 or more—do not just assume you have to pay it all back.
+You very may well be a suitable candidate for a tax settlement; maybe even a candidate for a pennies-on-the-dollar settlement.
+Consult with an experienced tax resolution professional or call Fortress to see if you might qualify.

 Second, do not expect the IRS to suggest that you try to settle via an Offer in Compromise.
 The collection personnel at the IRS want to collect the entire amount you owe plus penalties and interest.
-It is not likely that they will guide you in a direction where you could wind up paying less than the entire bill plus penalties and interest.
+It is not likely that they will guide you in a direction where you could wind up paying less than the entire bill.

-Third, if you choose to pursue an Offer in Compromise, don’t be afraid to stand up to your Offer Specialist.
-Being rude or abrasive likely won’t help you get your way.
-However, being tactful and assertive can make a huge difference in whether you settle and the amount for which you settle, particularly if you understand which battles to pick and how to fight them.
+Third, if you choose to pursue an Offer in Compromise, do not be afraid to stand up to your Offer Specialist.
+Being rude or abrasive likely will not help you get your way.
+However, being tactful and assertive can make a huge difference in whether you settle and the amount for which you settle, particularly if you understand which battles to pick.

-Fourth, if you feel like your Offer Specialist isn’t giving you a fair shake, exercise your appeal rights.
+Fourth, if you feel like your Offer Specialist is not giving you a fair shake, exercise your appeal rights.
 They exist for a reason.
 Use them.

-– Brett Shelton, Brett Shelton Roofing, Santa Cruz, CA
+– Brett Shelton, Brett Shelton Roofing, Santa Cruz, C